jeffmagill/jeffmagill.dev/content/blog/lets-breakdown-this-site.md

 On the technical side, I'm looking to enhance blogging functionality and UI.
 This might include features like improved search capabilities and tag-based filtering.
 For the project content, I'm exploring ways to create more engaging and dynamic presentations of my work.

 Building this website has been an interesting journey.
 The power and flexibility of modern web development tools has enabled me to carefully tailor the development and editing expereince.
-I'm excited to continue buiding it over the next few years.
+I'm curious where this site will take me, as I continue buiding it over the next few years.